 🎯 About Me

 32 years old, Kharkiv, Ukraine.
-I came to IT consciously — after university, I realized I wanted to build products, not just write code according to technical specifications.
-The first years were monolithic Spring Boot applications, databases, REST APIs.
-Then came microservices, message queues, AI integrations.
+I came to IT consciously — after university, I realized I wanted to build products, not just write code according to a technical specification.
+The first few years involved monolithic Spring Boot applications, databases, and REST APIs.
+Over time, it evolved to microservices, message queues, and complex integrations with external services.
+And since 2024, I've been deeply immersed in AI integrations and developing my own SaaS products based on large language models.

-The project was written entirely independently — from architecture to deployment.
-It's not a pet project for a resume, but a live production service with a payment system, subscriptions, push notifications on iOS and Android and real users.
+The project was written entirely by myself — from architecture to deployment.
+It's not a demo or a pet project, but a full-fledged product with billing, AI memory, semantic search, and real infrastructure on Railway.

 What's inside:

-- Payment system — Stripe with a subscription model: various tariff plans, access management, webhook event processing
+- Payment System — Stripe with a subscription model: different tariff plans, access management, webhook event processing.

-- PWA without App Store — home screen installation, offline mode, push notifications via Web Push API (VAPID) on iOS 16.4+ and Android
+- PWA without App Store — installation on the home screen, offline mode, push notifications via Web Push API (VAPID) on iOS 16.4+ and Android.

-- SEO and performance — server-side rendering via Thymeleaf, Redis-level caching, image optimization via Cloudinary
+- SEO and Performance — server-side rendering via Thymeleaf, caching at the Redis level, image optimization via Cloudinary.

 The entire stack — Spring Boot, PostgreSQL, Redis, ElevenLabs, Stripe, Cloudinary, PWA — is deployed and maintained in production by one person.